fredboe/inline-parser/README.md

 - Left-recursive grammars are not possible because they lead to infinite recursion.
 - If a child of a concat or many parser has a type of null, this AST will not be taken over, but the children of the AST are added to the resulting AST at the correct position.
-- As I am not a professional programmer, this library might contain a bunch of bugs.
+- As I am not a professional programmer, this library might contain a some bugs.

 ### Author
 Frederik Böcker